 A laser scan survey is a fast and accurate way of capturing the spatial detail of an existing building in 3D.
 Surveyors use high tech HD laser scanners to capture this information.

-Construction design teams use laser scanning surveys to capture the base data for their project models.
-It is particularly valuable for use as part of the BIM process.
+Construction design teams use laser scanning surveys to capture the precise geometric data for their project models, which once created can be used to facilitate the BIM process.

 Laser scanners use LIDAR technology

 LIDAR technology captures large amounts of data in a fraction of the time taken by more traditional surveying methods.
 (LIDAR stands for Light, Imaging, Detection and Ranging)

 The laser scanner emits a beam of energy and calculates the x, y and z coordinates for each point of physical contact.